 Available cash balance =1,000,000

-In the above case, it’s not possible for the company to pay a preferred dividend to shareholders since the total available cash is less than the total amount of preferred dividend liability.
-Since dividend are always paid in cash, its shortage will force the company to withhold the payments of dividend for the year 2016.
+In the above case, the company can’t pay a dividend to shareholders since the total available cash is less than the total amount of preferred dividend liability.
+Since the dividend is always paid in cash, its shortage will force the company to withhold dividend payments for the year 2016.
 In the above case, a dividend will get accumulated and must eventually be paid to preferred shareholders in a subsequent financial year.

 #4 – Legal obligations